 Research shows that fertility coverage may drive meaningful improvements in employee retention and increase your bottom line.

-If you’re looking for ways to work with fertility insurance providers and offer your employees with these benefits, WINFertility has been a leader in managing fertility benefits for more than two decades.
-WIN has covered millions of members and has compiled over 500,000,000 member months of data, the largest quality benchmark database in the industry.
+If you’re looking for ways to offer your employees these benefits, WINFertility has been a leader in managing family-building benefits for over25 years.
+WIN has covered millions of members and has compiled over 600,000,000 member months of data, the largest quality benchmark database in the industry.